ZBar/ZBar/iphone/doc/camera.rst

 :class:`ZBarReaderViewController` is a relatively thin wrapper around a :class:`ZBarReaderView`; it is possible to use the view directly, even from Interface Builder.
-You will lose the automatic fallback for iOS 3.1 and some of the simulator and rotation hooks.
+You lose only some of the simulator and rotation hooks.
 The documentation is also less complete, so you need to be able to UTSL.
 See the :file:`EmbedReader` sample for a working example.

 Using the ZBarCaptureReader